Jonvic Remulla: Secretary of Interior and Local Government (2024–present)

+Abandoned 2028 presidential bid

+On December 22, 2025, Remulla said that there is a possibility that he could run for president in the 2028 Philippine presidential election if it becomes a “one-on-one fight or a two-way battle” and he would need approval by his wife.
+On January 23, 2026, Remulla is still debating the idea of running for president and has not talked to any political party yet.
+On February 6, 2026, Remulla added that he won't run if he doesn't get the endorsement of President Bongbong Marcos.
+On May 8, 2026, Remulla dropped any plans to the presidency and sought to return back to Cavite.

+Botched arrests

+Bato dela Rosa, former police chief accused for crimes against humanity in the War on Drugs.

+Remulla was unable to apprehend Zaldy Co in the Czech Republic after failing to obtain the necessary warrants despite his detainment, allowing him to escape to France.
+This was due to a late application and poor communication with Interpol.
+Meanwhile, he was seen cajoling and discussing with Senators Allan Cayetano and Robin Padilla moments before Padilla’s exit from the Senate building and criticized discreet accompaniment of Senator Bato dela Rosa in his SUV due to Remulla's claimed inability to serve a local warrant; this is despite the International Criminal Court warrant already issued and enforced by Senator Antonio Trillanes.
+Remulla was recorded as saying the Senator was safe in the Senate building despite the revelation that such statement was false, as dela Rosa escaped the police on May 14, 2026.

+Remulla also confirmed that multiple murder suspect Atong Ang remained at large and did not leave the Philippines, but may be in hiding in Remulla’s home province of Cavite, leading to growing calls for Remulla’s resignation as secretary.

 Personal life

 Remulla is married to Agnes Tirona, a physician, with whom he has five children.
+Remulla's hobbies includes exercising regularly, playing golf and basketball, and diving.
+He is also a known avid reader and often reads during his free time.

 Remulla is the team manager of the UP Fighting Maroons (Men's Senior Basketball Team) and was instrumental in recruiting and building the team which eventually ended a 32-year finals drought in the University Athletic Association of the Philippines (UAAP).
 In game 1 of the 2018 Season 81 basketball finals against top-ranked Ateneo Blue Eagles, Remulla was handed a technical foul in violation of the "cooling-off" period when he attempted to approach the game officials prior to the start of the 3rd quarter.

 Remulla is also a fan of South Korean entertainment, noting how Korean dramas and K-pop inspire Filipinos and strengthen cultural ties, as Koreans are also the top tourists in the Philippines.
 He believes in learning from Korea's achievements, seeing their success as a model Filipinos can aspire to.